 Happy-kid tip: The restaurant is located right across from the Waiting for the Interurban sculpture in Fremont, near the bridge, so bring along some old clothes, hats or accessories and decorate it after dinner.

-There's no better cuisine for turning kids onto veggies than Asian; and two new spots in town are doing them just as good as you’d find them abroad.
+There's no better cuisine for turning kids on to veggies than Asian; and two newish spots in town are doing veggies just as well as you’d find them abroad.
 At Lionhead, Jerry Traunfeld (of Poppy) has taken on Sichuanese cuisine and his entrée-size vegetables are authentic and wonderful.
-My favorite, the water spinach (also known as Chinese spinach or morning glory), has bright-green hollow shoots and leaves and is braised to a perfect crunchy bite and flavored with lots of garlic, scallions and bits of fermented tofu.
-Over at the new northern Thai restaurant, Soi, also in Capitol Hill, the same veggie, here called morning glory) is prepared with smashed garlic, fresh bird (Thai) chilies and soy and oyster sauce.
+Over at the northern Thai restaurant, Soi, also in Capitol Hill, water spinach is prepared with smashed garlic, fresh bird (Thai) chilies and soy and oyster sauce.
 It too is packed with flavor and cooked to al dente.